front-end-foundations/6-Basilica/readme.md

 }
 ```

-Note the long line - line number 7.
-A string ( `' '` ) cannot be broken to make things easier to read.
+Note the long line for the popoverContent variable.
 Fortunately we can use a template string instead.

 Note the use of back ticks: